On Hecke and asymptotic categories for a family of complex reflection groups: Introduction

 \end{enumerate}

-\textbf{Acknowledgments.} We like to thank Elijah Bodish, C{\'e}dric Bonnaf{\'e} and Ben Elias for their invaluable insights and thoughtful discussions, and ChatGPT for help during proofreading.
-Their contributions significantly enriched our work.
+\textbf{Acknowledgments.} We like to thank Elijah Bodish, C{\'e}dric Bonnaf{\'e}, Ben Elias and Simon Riche for their invaluable insights and thoughtful discussions, and ChatGPT for help during proofreading. \ochangedd{We are indebted to the referee for their meticulous review, which resulted in a number of corrections and meaningful enhancements to the manuscript.
+All these contributions} significantly enriched our work.
 We also thank a flower of hexagons for giving us the wrong impression which killed a different project and led to this paper.

 AL is grateful for the support and hospitality of the Sydney Mathematical Research Institute (SMRI).
 DT was sponsored by the ARC Future Fellowship FT230100489, and PV was supported by the Fonds de la Recherche Scientifique-FNRS under Grant No. CDR-J.0189.23.